Hemu Gadhavi: Career

 In 1955, Gadhavi was invited to work at All Indian Radio (Akashvani) by Gijubhai Vyas and Chandrakantbhai Bhatt who saw Hemu very closely during the plays.
 So he joined Akashvani Rajkot as a Tanpura artist.
 During that time, he studied the literature of Zaverchand Meghani and Dula Bhaya Kag and gave voice to folk music and delivered it to the homes of Gujarat through Akashwani.
 Thus they Till 19, he served in Rajkot All India Radio.

 In 1962/63, the Columbia Company released their album by Hemu Gadhavi titled Sony Halaman May Ujali.
-In addition, HMV released records like Shivaji Nu Halardu, Ame Mahiyara Re and Morbi ni Vaniyan which became very popular throughout Gujarat.
+In addition, His Master's Voice released records like Shivaji Nu Halardu, Ame Mahiyara Re and Morbi ni Vaniyan which became very popular throughout Gujarat.
 Apart from this, he had done memorable plays like Satyavadi Raja Harishchandra and Prithviraj Chauhan.